 - 1 teaspoon salt

 - 2 cups flaked cooked lump crabmeat (picked over for shells)

 - 1 cup heavy cream (36 to 40% milk fat) or whipping cream (30 to 36% milk fat)

 - Garnish: fresh dill sprigs

 Fold 2 cups picked-over lump crabmeat into the gelatin mixture.
-In a separate small bowl, whip 1 cup cream until it forms soft peaks and gently fold into the crab mixture.
+In a separate small bowl, whip cream until it forms soft peaks and gently fold into the crab mixture.
 Transfer the mixture to a medium-size bowl or decorative 6- to 8-cup mold.
 Refrigerate covered at least 4 hours.